Why do eCommerce Brands need to Say YES to Direct Selling?

 Physical stores are predicted to be defeated and have to give the throne to the modern method.

-Brick-and-mortar stores are adapting to the new opportunities from the Internet whereas eCommerce brands are taking advantage of direct selling.
+Brick-and-mortar stores adapt to the new opportunities from the Internet, whereas eCommerce brands take advantage of direct selling.

-This interrelation definitely brings prosperity to the businesses, so more and more store-owners decide to integrate these two models together.
+This interrelation brings prosperity to the businesses, so more and more store-owners decide to integrate these two models.

 The strong bond of eCommerce and direct selling

-Direct selling is a face-to-face selling in which customers personally buy products from a fixed location.
+Direct selling is face-to-face selling in which customers personally buy products from a fixed location.